discus-sions/TownOfHost-TheOtherRoles/README.md

 Basis : Crewmate<br>
 Victory Conditions : Complete all your tasks without getting killed<br>

-The Phantom is a neutral who cannot be killed until later, they win when they complete all their tasks without dying.<br>
+The Phantom is a neutral who cannot be killed until late game, they win when they complete all their tasks without dying.<br>
 When the Phantom has a certain amount of tasks remaining, everyone gets an arrow and the Phantom can be killed.<br>
-The Phantom's vote do not count and votes on the Phantom do not count.<br>
+The Phantom's vote do not count and votes on the Phantom does not count.<br>

 ### Swapper